‘NOT ME’, a MEMOIR by MARIANNE DISSARD

 DE / 10 October / Berlin - Hopscotch Reading Series (time tbc)

 UK/ 8-10 November / Manchester - Louder Than Words Festival (1:30pm + 5:30pm Saturday 9 Nov, 11:30am + 3:30pm Sunday 10 Nov)

 UK / 17-19 November / Margate - The Margate Bookie Festival (time tbc)

 About 'Not Me'

 French chanteuse Marianne Dissard recorded and toured with members of alt-Americana bands Giant Sand and Calexico.
 Her own desert noir chanson plays effortlessly with contradictions: tender, yet abrasive; melodramatic, but vulnerable; comical and heartbreaking.

-Equally so her first book, 'Not Me', an impish and poetic exploration of trauma and the life of a touring musician, praised by two of Dissard's favorite authors, Mitch Cullin ('Tideland') and Andrew Smith ('Moondust').
+Equally so her first book, 'Not Me', an impish and poetic exploration of trauma and the life of a touring musician, praised by three of Dissard's favorite authors, Mitch Cullin ('Tideland'), Chris Rush ('The Light Years') and Andrew Smith ('Moondust').